cloud-ca/api-docs/source/includes/administration/_users.md

 }
 ```

 Create a user in a specific organization.
-There's two different types of roles you can assign to the user.
+There's two different types of [role](#roles) you can assign to the user.
 A system role will determine the set of system permissions the user will have.
 An environment role will give the user access to an environment and will determine what he can see and do in that environment.
+You will need a [role](#roles) with the `Create a new user` permission to execute this operation.

 <!-- On successful creation of the user, he will receive an email to -->